-We're so excited for the start of Farmers Market season in Morgan County!
-The Morgan County Farmers Market Association will officially kick off their 2023 season the first full week of May.
+We're so excited for the start of another great Farmers Market season in Morgan County!
+The Morgan County Farmers Market Association will officially kick off their 2024 season the first full week of May.
 If you ask us, farmers markets are one of the very best things about the warmer months in the Midwest.
-Some of our favorite things about the local farmers markets are the opportunity to learn about where your food comes from, meet the people who grow or produce your favorite foods, finding unique locally made arts and crafts items, and of course, just the enjoyment of browsing through booths and mingling with others from the local community.
+Some of our favorite things about the local farmers markets are the opportunity to learn about where your food comes from, meet the people who grow or produce your favorite foods, finding unique locally made arts and crafts items, and of course, just the enjoyment of browsing through booths and mingling with others from the local community, not to mention occasional live entertainment as well.

 Seasonal Produce